Rama-Kundu-Prova/Clean-Code/README.md

   <li>Prefer polymorphism to if-else or switch case</li>
   <li>Follow coding standard that the team uses</li>
   <li>Replace raw number and name with constant identifier</li>
-  <li>Make dicission precisely.
+  <li>Make decission precisely.
 Use integer while using currency</li>